Application Operations¶

 'com.android.settings'

-Checking if Installed¶
+Check if Installed¶

 app.is_installed()

-Uninstall the application from the device.
+Uninstall the app from the device.

 app.uninstall()

-You can replay system-level Activities to invoke any Activity of any application.
-The available parameters are as follows; note that extras only support boolean, int, short, long, double, float, and string types.
-For the definition of the flags parameter, refer to the documentation at developer.android.com/reference/android/content/Intent.
+You can replay system‑level Activities to start any Activity of any application.
+Available parameters are shown below.
+Note that extras support only boolean, int, short, long, double, float, and string types.

 from lamda.const import *